 The first responsible party that most people automatically think of is the driver.
 Sure enough, when it comes to semi-truck accidents, a driver can be responsible for many reasons.
 The most common are:

 - Driver Fatigue – The Federal Motor Carrier Safety Administration (FMCSA) has regulations to limit driving hours, yet trucking companies often pressure drivers to meet specific deadlines.
 As a result, they drive long hours, which leads to exhaustion.
-This impairs a driver’s reaction time and decision-making abilities, creating the same impact as if the driver was drunk.
+This impairs a driver’s reaction time and decision-making abilities, creating the same impact as if the driver were drunk.

 - Distracted Driving – Similar to a car accident, distracted driving remains a significant cause of truck accidents.
 This can look like a driver using their phone to talk or text, eating or drinking, or messing with the radio.